Jessicavazm/JessicaVaz_T2A1-A/README.md

 ### Cardinality
 Defines the numerical attributes of the relationship between two entities.
 It represents how many instances from one entity can be associated with the instances from another entity.
-Cardinality can be represented by using symbols at the end of the lines that connects entities (Crow's Foot Notation).
+Cardinality can be represented by different notations.
+One of the most common one is the Crow's Foot Notation.
+It uses a single line with symbols towards the end of the line that represents the relationship type between entities.

 - Crow's Foot Notation: